Home |

 Workshop Activities and Objectives:

-This workshop will include tutorials and examples to demonstrate how instructors can use iJDSP for their simulations.
-The session will be conducted as a computer workshop with iPads/iPhones and participants will program, and execute iJDSP simulations and scripts.
+This workshop will include tutorials and examples to demonstrate how instructors and students can use iJDSP for their simulations.
+The session will be conducted as a computer workshop with iOS devices and participants will program, and execute iJDSP simulations and scripts.

 The objectives are: